samhains/serpapi-image-mcp-server/README.md

 python server.py
 ```

-4. Integrate with an MCP Client: Connect the server to an MCP client or host (e.g., Grok for Desktop).
-For Grok, update Grok_desktop_config.json:
+4. Integrate with an MCP Client: Connect the server to an MCP client or host (e.g., Claude for Desktop).
+For Claude, update Claude_desktop_config.json:

 ```json
 {